This is an old revision of the document!

 Put stuffing into a large mixing bowl.

-Pour into a greased casserole dish and bake uncovered at 350 degrees for 35 minutes.
+Pour into a greased casserole dish and bake at 350 degrees for 35 minutes.
 This should be done the moment the turkey comes out to time things right.